Introduction

 How Filters Work

-In skyway, the input reader and output writer are run in different threads, with the former passing element objects to the latter as they become available.
-This multithreaded approach makes it easy to add one or more middlemen, who can receive elements from the reader, transform them, and then pass them along down the chain. skyway provides a "filtering" system to make it easier to add these processing steps in a modular way.
+In skyway, the input reader and output writer run in parallel, with the former passing element information to the latter as they become available.
+This approach makes it easy to add one or more middlemen, who receive elements from the reader, transform them, and then pass them along down the chain. skyway provides a "filtering" system to make it easier to add these processing steps in a modular way.
 Using any number of CEL or SkyFilter expressions, you can create complex processing pipelines.

 This system was inspired by Pandoc.